 Habitat for Humanity is a non-profit, faith based organization working in partnership with God's people in need of a simple, decent and affordable home.
 Habitat builds 3 & 4 bedroom homes.
 Each home has one bath or one and one-half bath.

 We offer a 20 year loan with NO INTEREST.
 Payments are approximately $500 to $700 per month.
 This includes homeowner's insurance and property taxes.
 Closing costs of approximately $3,000 include the first month's payment, homeowner's insurance, and property taxes, which are required of the purchaser at time of loan closing.

 Every affiliate follows a nondiscriminatory policy of family selection.
-Neither race nor religion is a factor in choosing the families who receive Habitat houses.
+Neither race nor religion is a factor in choosing the families who receive Habitat homes.

 You will be considered for a Habitat home if your present housing is not adequate and you are unable to obtain adequate housing through other conventional means.
-This may include problems with the present structure; water, electrical, or sewage service systems; heating system; or failure to meet city property maintenance standards.
-Also taken into consideration are the number, ages, and gender of children compared to the number of bedrooms in your present home.
+This may include problems with the present structure, water, electrical, or sewage service systems, heating system, or failure to meet city property maintenance standards.
+Also taken into consideration are the number, ages, and genders of children compared to the number of bedrooms in your present home.

-The percentage of your monthly income that you currently spend on housing is considered to determine need.
+The percentage of your monthly income currently spent on housing is considered to determine need.
 You will be required to openly and fully discuss your financial situation with Habitat personnel.